grame-cncm/faust/architecture/webaudio/README.md

     faust2webaudiowasm -worklet osc.dsp

-Assuming that the compiled Faust DSP file is polyphonic ready, the *-poly* parameter can be used to generate a polyphonic MIDI controlable instrument, to be used with a MIDI application or device.
+Assuming that the compiled Faust DSP file is polyphonic ready, the *-poly* parameter can be used to generate a polyphonic MIDI controllable instrument, to be used with a MIDI application or device.
+Use `faust2webaudiowasm -h` to see all available options.

 ## Deploying dynamically compiled Faust WebAudio nodes